Before you branch

 What’s the difference between a parent branch and a child branch?

-Parent branches start out as a direct replica of master.
-Make a parent branch when you want to start from the source of truth (i.e. master) to begin designing.
+Parent branches start out as a direct replica of the main branch.
+Make a parent branch when you want to start from the source of truth (i.e. the main branch) to begin designing.

 Child branches, on the other hand, start out as a direct replica of their parent branch.
-This means child branches can include changes that are part of the parent branch, but aren’t yet merged into master (and, therefore, likely haven’t been approved by your team).
+This means child branches can include changes that are part of the parent branch, but aren’t yet merged into the main branch (and, therefore, likely haven’t been approved by your team).